37signals: Highrise

 Highrise is a customer relationship management (CRM) product developed by 37signals and launched in 2007.
 Highrise was spun off as its own company in 2014 and operated as an independent business headed by Nathan Kontny, with 37signals retaining ownership.
 In 2018 37signals (under the new Basecamp brand) brought Highrise back in-house, and closed it for new sign ups later that year.
 The product remains in use by a number of companies.

 Ruby on Rails

-Ruby on Rails is a free web application framework created by David Heinemeier Hansson, now a partner at Basecamp.
+Ruby on Rails is a free web application framework created by David Heinemeier Hansson, now a partner at 37signals.
 It was originally used to make 37signals' first product, Basecamp, and was then extracted and released as open source in 2004.

 Hey

 Hey (stylized in all-caps as HEY) is a premium email service started in June 2020 by Basecamp.
 A few days after its release, Apple threatened to pull the service's iOS app from the App Store unless Basecamp created an in-app subscription option and shared a cut of the revenue with Apple.